-Senior Program officer will be lead on project reporting and ensure that the quality of reporting remains high and deadline for reporting are respected in collaboration with the MEAL officer.
+Christian Aid, Senior Program officer will lead on project reporting and ensure that the quality of reporting remains high and deadline for reporting are respected in collaboration with the MEAL officer.

 Monthly call meetings will be held at country level (for DRC Act Alliance members) to monitor the project progress and to share the challenges.

-- -Christian Aid DRC Senior Program Officer will conduct two fields visit per year to support partners in project implementation activities, coordination, and reporting. - -Christin Aid MEAL Officer: will conduct two fields visit to support the Monitoring and evaluation activities and support the Post distribution monitoring.
+Christian Aid DRC Senior Program Officer will conduct two fields visit per year to support partners in project implementation activities, coordination, and reporting.

+Christian Aid MEAL Officer: will conduct two fields visit to support the Monitoring and evaluation activities and support the Post distribution monitoring.

-Meal Officer will be responsible for monitoring and evaluating project activities, analyzing data, learning, and capitalizing on best practices/knowledge, and ensuring continuous improvement in the implementation of project activities.
+The Meal Officer will be responsible for monitoring and evaluating project activities, analyzing data, learning, and capitalizing on best practices/knowledge, and ensuring continuous improvement in the implementation of project activities.

-He will be in charge of building partners' capacities in terms of activity monitoring, by setting up data collection tools and sharing best practices.
+S/He will oversee building partners' capacities in terms of activity monitoring, by setting up data collection tools and sharing best practices.

-He will guarantee the accountability and quality of activities by ensuring project performance, accountability to stakeholders and the management of feedback and complaints from program participants.
+S/He will guarantee the accountability and quality of activities by ensuring project performance, accountability to stakeholders and the management of feedback and complaints from program participants.

-He/she will guarantee communication and collaboration between partners, while participating in discussions and decision-making to ensure that approaches to implementing activities are properly oriented.
+S/He will guarantee communication and collaboration between partners, while participating in discussions and decision-making to ensure that approaches to implementing activities are properly oriented.

-- The safeguarding Officer will train partners safe of safeguarding aspects and will have regular remote monitoring to support safeguarding focal points.
-He will ensure that all partners staffs and others different stakeholders have signed the code of conduct. - With support from Christian Aid Global Accountability Advisor, the Safeguarding Officer and partners safeguarding focal point will ensure that all feedback and complaints received are managed and closed by providing feedback to community's members. - -Finance officer will visit partners office twice a year to work closely with finance team on grant management, ensure budget consumption remains line agreed with the donor and ensure procurement processes have strong evidence to support expenditures. - Security Advisor will support partners with the ongoing monitoring of security contexts and will train them on improvement of security policies.
+Christian Aid Safeguarding Officer: will train partners on safeguarding aspects and will conduct regular remote monitoring to support safeguarding focal points.
+S/He will ensure that all partner staff and other stakeholders have signed the code of conduct.

+With support from Christian Aid Global Accountability Advisor, the Safeguarding Officer and partners safeguarding focal point will ensure that all feedback and complaints received are managed and closed by providing feedback to community's members.

+Christian Aid Finance officer: will visit partners office twice a year to work closely with finance team on grant management; ensure budget consumption lines remain agreed with the donor and ensure procurement processes have strong evidence to support expenditures.

+Christian Aid Security Advisor: will support partners with the ongoing monitoring of security contexts and will train them on improvement of security policies.

 Post distribution monitoring (PDM): Post-Distribution Monitoring (PDM) will be a process-focused survey that will complement other beneficiary monitoring tools and will focus on short term results.
 The PDM will evaluate the effectiveness of delivered information, the distribution process, the beneficiary's level of comfort, redeeming assistance and potential risks and/or challenges with accessing the assistance.
 The PDM tool will collect information on basic demographics, beneficiaries' understanding of the selection process, the accessibility and safety of distribution sites and cash redemption points, the cash redemption process, decision making and spending of the assistance and beneficiaries' knowledge of the complaints and feedback mechanism and overall safety when accessing assistance.
-The information from this survey will be used to assess and improve the procedures of cash distribution and to report to the program's implementers and stakeholders.
+The information from this survey will be used to assess and improve the procedures of cash distribution and form the report to the program's implementers and stakeholders.
 It also allows the program to identify and prevent any potential protection risks.
 The PDM will be conducted after one to three weeks after the first cash payment.
 This timeframe is intended to be large enough that beneficiaries will have experienced redeeming and spending the assistance, but not too long that they would have trouble recalling the distribution session or redemption process.